azmirza/webhookstest/README.md

 * [`appsettings.json`](MicrosoftGraphAspNetCoreConnectSample/appsettings.json) Contains values used for authentication and authorization.
 * [`Startup.cs`](MicrosoftGraphAspNetCoreConnectSample/Startup.cs) Configures the app and the services it uses, including authentication.

-### Controllers

-* [`AccountController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/AccountController.cs) Handles sign in and sign out.
-* [`HomeController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/HomeController.cs) Handles the requests from the UI.

-### Views

-* [`Index.cshtml`](MicrosoftGraphAspNetCoreConnectSample/Views/Home/Index.cshtml) Contains the sample's UI.

-### Helpers

 * [`GraphAuthProvider.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphAuthProvider.cs) Gets an access token using MSAL's **AcquireTokenSilentAsync** method.
 * [`GraphSdkHelper.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphSDKHelper.cs) Initiates the SDK client used to interact with Microsoft Graph.
 * [`GraphService.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphService.cs) Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
   * The **GetUserJson** action gets the user's profile by an email adress and converts it to JSON.
   * The **GetPictureBase64** action gets the user's profile picture and converts it to a base64 string.
   * The **SendEmail** action sends an email on behalf of the current user.

-### TokenStorage

 * [`SessionTokenCache.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/SessionTokenCache.cs) Sample implementation of an in-memory token cache.
 Production apps will typically use some method of persistent storage.

-## Contributing

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Questions and comments

-We'd love to get your feedback about the Microsoft Graph Connect Sample for ASP.NET Core.
-You can send your questions and suggestions to us in the [Issues](https://github.com/microsoftgraph/aspnetcore-connect-sample/issues) section of this repository.

-Questions about Microsoft Graph in general should be posted to [Stack Overflow](https://stackoverflow.com/questions/tagged/MicrosoftGraph).
-Make sure that your questions or comments are tagged with *[MicrosoftGraph]*.

-You can suggest changes for Microsoft Graph on [UserVoice](https://officespdev.uservoice.com/).

 ## Additional resources